Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

-It is important to note that the type of blocks will impact whether the bias of these estimators go to zero as sample size increases.
+The type of blocks also impacts whether the bias of these estimators go to zero as sample size increases.
 For instance, one might argue for the use of $\varestsbp$ instead of $\varestbkone$ even if we have big blocks, because the condition for unbiasedness for $\varestsbp$ (that all blocks have the same average treatment effect) could be considered less stringent than for $\varestbkone$ (that there is zero treatment variation within each block).
-However, with fixed blocks, the number of units within each block increases as sample size increases and the bias of $\varestbkone$ will go to zero, the standard result, but the bias of $\varestsbp$ will not unless all of the blocks have the same average treatment effect.
+However, with fixed blocks, the number of units within each block increases as sample size increases and the bias of $\varestbkone$ will go to zero, the standard result, but the bias of $\varestsbp$ will not, unless all of the blocks have the same average treatment effect.
 In this case, as the blocks grow to be big, we would use $\varestbkone$.

 In the hybrid setting the overall bias will be a weighted sum of the biases for the big and small block components.
 Therefore, because the overall weighting depends on the block sizes, having a poor estimator for the small blocks may not have a large effect on the overall bias if small blocks make up only a small proportion of the sample.